MIAOUS-group/calibration-done-right/README.md

 One needs an OpenSSL built with the no-asm and the no-hw flags install in ~/openssl (the path is in aes-t-tables/cargo.sh and can be changed).

+You the need to extract the T-table addresses, this can be done using `nm libcrypto.so | "grep Te[0-4]"`, and update those in aes-t-tables/src/main.rs

 You can then run `./cargo.sh run --release > result.log`

 ## Two thread calibration set-up and usage